gojilabs/development/3rd_parties/active_campaign.md

 ### The webhooks

-The ActiveCampaign service allows to trace the changes in lists / contacts / campaigns asynchronously, using webhooks.
-For example, when a new subscription list is created in ActiveCampaign dashboard, the service may inform the application about it, so the application may react on it and create some list representation internally.
-This can be done using [webhooks](https://developers.activecampaign.com/page/webhooks).
+The ActiveCampaign service allows you to track changes to lists / contacts / campaigns asynchronously using webhooks.
+For example, when you create a new list of subscribers in the ActiveCampaign dashboard, the service can notify the application so that the application can react to it and create an internal representation of the list.
+This can be done with [webhooks](https://developers.activecampaign.com/page/webhooks).

-The idea is to let developers register some callback URLs which will be requested when some event happens on ActiveCampaign end (in dashboard, such as creating new subscription list, or other way, such as unsubscribing from the list).
-In that calls the service would pass the info about event - newly created list details, or contact details.
+The idea is to allow developers to register some callback URLs that will be requested when some event occurs on the ActiveCampaign side (in the dashboard, such as creating a new subscriber list, or otherwise, such as unsubscribing from the list).
+In these calls, the service will pass information about the event-the data of the list just created, or contact information.

-Unfortunately, the service does not add any security level to these calls, such as HTTP headers with secret tokens that need to be validated.
-As a result, using this option is a security breach in the app and is not allowed.
+Unfortunately, the service does not add any level of security to these calls, such as HTTP headers with secret tokens that need to be validated.
+Any user knowing this URL may misuse it.
+As a result, using this option is a violation of application security and is not allowed.